 - Environmental factors

-- Personal safety issues
+- · Personal safety issues

-- For overnight stays, agree who is sharing with whom before you go.
+- with whom before you go.
 This will enable suitable sharing in terms of age and gender.
-Parents/ carers and the children and young people should be consulted in advance about arrangements for sharing, where possible and appropriate, and there should be a certain amount of flexibility as friendships can change
+Parents/carers and the children and young people should be consulted in advance about arrangements for sharing, where possible and appropriate, and there should be a certain amount of flexibility as friendships can change